This low profile clamp idea came about as I wanted to machine a large plate that was too large for the milling vice.

 The clamping is achieved by having a flexible slither that is moved using a grub screw.
 The above images show me lining up to make a cut using a slitting saw – this is a solid carbide slitting saw in a mandrel that I made.
 The hole that I pre-drilled at the end of the slot is to relieve the pressure and ensure that I don’t get a crack propagating from the sharp end.

 The finished clamping bar with slots, grub screws and pushrods.
+This is the working side of the low profile clamp.

 The pushrods are 3/32″ silversteel running in 2.4mm drilled holes then with 4mm grub screws.